Some thoughts on my Operating Systems course.

 This actually rings somewhat true to me!

 The social sciences are infamous for being subject to the "double hermeneutic."
 "Hermeneutic" means "understanding" or "interpretation."
 The term double hermeneutic in social science refers to the fact the social sciences study human behavior, but human beings are just as able to study social science.
 The process of observation goes both ways.
+Human beings can observe the conclusions that social science reach and modify their behavior, which can potentially render those conclusions invalid.
+This is a complete impossibility in the natural sciences - an atom cannot learn about atomic theories and change its behavior to invalidate those theories.

 I think Computer Science is also subject to this double hermeneutic.
 The best example of this is computer security.
 Best practices are researched by computer scientists, and strategies against them are developed by security researchers and malicious actors.
 Conclusions are reached about how to best design computer systems, but these conclusions never last very long, because hostile actors have incentives to disrupt these conclusions.
 In the same way that social theories can be invalidated by people's awareness of those social theories, conclusions on computer system can as well.